dzuisk/dzuisk/README.md

 ## Hi there 👋

+---
 - I'm dzu.
-A colleage student from China.
+An electronic enthusiast from China.
-- Enable language: Chinese, English, Cantonese, Teochew.
-- Now studying HTML, Python and C.
-- I'll upload what I learn to my reposity.
-- 无限进步
+---

+---
+Self introduction
+---
 <!--
 **dzuisk/dzuisk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.